 When it comes to cleanliness, the more graphic the failure to live up to a clean standard, the better your odds of getting compensation.

 For example, I once stayed at a Hyatt property that left a large urine stain on the top of the toilet.
 This was extremely disgusting to me.
-Other times I’ve seen strands of hair in the bathtub which was disgusting but not extremely disgusting.
+Other times I’ve seen strands of hair in the bathtub which was disgusting but not instant gag-reflex disgusting.

 Cleanliness issues are often resolved by someone coming to your room and cleaning up the mess or the hotel relocating you to another room.
 If the problem was disgusting enough you might be able to get a dining credit or some points out of it as well.